cephasteom/zen/src/lib/zen/README.md

 const s0 = new Stream()
 ```

-Parameters can be mapped across a cycle, or across each axis of the canvas.
+Parameters can be mapped in different ways across a cycle, or across each axis of the canvas.
 ```js
 // map parameter across a cycle s0.p('foo').range(0,2)